fossas/fossa-cli/docs/references/experimental/container/experimenal-scanner.md

   "Secret": "secret"
 }
 ```

-If any of the step above fails, we default to connecting to registry without user credentials.
+If any of the steps above fail, `fossa-cli` defaults to connecting without user credentials.

-If you want to explicitly provide username and password, you can use `user:pass@...` scheme to
+To explicitly provide a username and password, use HTTP-style authentication in the image URL.
-provide explicit username ans password.
-This only works when host value is present in `<IMAGE>`.
+For this to work the host value must be present in the image URL:

 ```bash
 fossa container analyze user:secret@quay.io/org/image:tag --experimental-scanner
 ```

-**Retrieving Image from Registry**
+**Retrieving image from registry**

 `fossa-cli` uses `/v2/` registry api (per OCI distribution spec) for retrieving
 image manifests, and image artifacts from registry.
 It does so in following manner: